cloudydeno/deno-aws_api/lib/README.md

 * `examples/`: Several full examples of using individual services
 * `SERVICES.md`: A complete list of all AWS APIs and their build status

-Only some services have completed clients at this time.
-Please reach out on Github Issues about missing clients or API issues, or ping `dantheman#8546` in the Deno Discord if you just wanna chat about this effort.
+Please reach out on Github Issues about missing features, weird exceptions, or API issues, or ping `dantheman#8546` in the Deno Discord if you just wanna chat about this effort.

 ## Usage

-Basic example: (see `demo.ts` for several more services)
+Basic example: (a subset of `demo.ts`)

 ```typescript
 import {ApiFactory} from 'https://deno.land/x/aws_api/client/mod.ts';